maklachur/Mamba-in-Computer-Vision/README.md

 ## Mamba in Vision: A Comprehensive Survey of Techniques and Applications [[Paper](https://arxiv.org/pdf/2410.03105)]

-If you find this repository useful, please consider citing our paper:
+If you find this repository helpful, please consider citing our paper:
 ```
 @article{rahman2024mamba,
   title={Mamba in Vision: A Comprehensive Survey of Techniques and Applications},
-  author={Md Maklachur Rahman and Abdullah Aman Tutul and Ankur Nath and Lamyanba Laishram and Soon Ki Jung and Tracy Hammond},
+  author={Rahman, Md Maklachur and Tutul, Abdullah Aman and Nath, Ankur and Laishram, Lamyanba and Jung, Soon Ki and Hammond, Tracy},
   journal={arXiv preprint arXiv:2410.03105},
   year={2024}
 }